 Interventional Pain Management Specialists located in Asheville, NC, Columbus, NC, Wilmington NC, Southern Pines NC, Easley SC, & Greenwood SC

 Sciatica strikes 40% of adults at least once.
 For many, their first bout turns into an ongoing and debilitating condition.
 If you suffer from sciatica, you owe it to yourself to talk with Javid Baksh, DO, and Daniel Borman, MD, at Premier Pain Solutions.
 They specialize in interventional treatments that target the source of your pain, and regenerative medicine that promotes healing.
 When conventional medicine fails to relieve your sciatica, request an appointment online or call one of the offices today.
-They’re conveniently located in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, and Greenwood, South Carolina.
+They’re conveniently located in Asheville, Greenville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, and Greenwood, South Carolina.